shiba-han/shiba-han.github.io/_pages/publications.md

 - ["Haze and Crime: Evidence from Court Judgments in China"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4382021) (with Ming Li and Yu Qin)
 - "Size Matters: Differential Response of Industrial Electricity Consumption to Temperature Variations Across Firms" (with Guoxing Zhang, Jilei Han, Hongbo Duan, Yongzhong Sha, Zhicheng Ma, and Yu Qin)
-- "The Impacts of Board's Unexpected Flood Experiences on Corporate ESG Performance", with Ruochen Dai, Dongmei Guo, and Yu Qin
+- "The Impacts of Board's Unexpected Flood Experiences on Corporate ESG Performance" (with Ruochen Dai, Dongmei Guo, and Yu Qin)
-- "Rural Roads and Poverty Reduction in China", with Nino Pkhikidze, Yu Qin, and Yi Yang
+- "Rural Roads and Poverty Reduction in China" (with Nino Pkhikidze, Yu Qin, and Yi Yang)
-- "The Economics of Flooding", with Sumit Agarwal, Mingxuan Fan, Yu Qin, Hongjia Zhu
+- "The Economics of Flooding" (with Sumit Agarwal, Mingxuan Fan, Yu Qin, Hongjia Zhu)

 ## Pre-doctoral Publications